RemyLeBerre/ToDo/README.md

-# ToDo
+# Remy's ToDo List
-A private RePo for my ToDo list
+A public repo of all my current work, both ongoing & future.

+Date of creation: 30th July

+Link to: Parity Success OKR's